 From the listener's vantage, pausing is a godsend.
 First, it aids retention.
-Secondly, it allows people to think of their questions and to compare what the speaker has said to what others have recommended.
+Secondly, it allows people to think about their questions and to compare what the speaker has said to what others have recommended.
 Without pausing, listeners often struggle to remember key points.

-While eye contact and pausing are a speaker's lifelines, there are under utilized.
+While eye contact and pausing are a speaker's lifelines, they're underutilized.
 Most speakers already believe they have strong eye contact and good pauses when in reality they don't.
 Once a speaker gets comfortable with sustained eye contact and longer pauses, they realize how useful the skills can be, particularly in stressful situations.